- The best golfing experience in Africa... [ read more ] 15 hours ago

 In about 1924 the village consisted of two shops, the church and Old Rectory, three houses, six shacks and of course, Hopwood’s boarding house on Beacon Isle and so began the thriving seaside resort of Plettenberg Bay.
 Another building of importance to the community was the Welcome Inn (later the Formosa Inn).
 Since the early 1800’s it had served as a shelter for passing travellers.
 It served as a gathering place for the locals on a daily basis and for important events, such as the passing away of William Newdigate, meetings in connection with the road to Humansdorp and the discovery of brown coal in the region, and it was here that the (unsuccessful) auction of the first plots took place.
 Other buildings that date back to the turn of the century are Weldon House, also known as The Homestead, and Hillview Farm, now the headquarters of the Community Development Project.

 And so we come to the 20th century, a period in which development was at first slow, but in recent years has become very rapid.
 Mrs. McGrath’s first project in Plettenberg Bay was to build a small shopping centre in the main street, where she opened an Art Gallery and an Antique Shop, which subsequently became thriving businesses.
 When her husband Gerald McGrath died in 1985, Liz felt that she needed to fill her life and poured her energy into one of her favorite hobbies – hotels.
 Having visited more than 50 Relais & Chateaux hotels whilst traveling with her husband during their years of marriage, she felt qualified to tackle such a task.
-The Plettenberg was the first hotel to be transformed from a virtually derelict but superbly situated one star hotel into an exclusive Relais & Chateaux style hotel, where the rich and famous could enjoy one of the most dramatic and beautiful views in the world.
+The Plettenberg was the first hotel to be transformed from a virtually derelict but superbly situated one star hotel into an exclusive 5 star hotel, where the rich and famous could enjoy one of the most dramatic and beautiful views in the world.
 During 1996, Liz acquired another property opposite the hotel.
 Here she built The Blue Wing, which consists of 15 suites, with even more breathtaking views.
-The Plettenberg became a member of the prestigious Relais & Chateaux in 1991.
-When Liz travelled to Quebec to receive her membership, it was the fulfillment of a lifelong dream.